martin-henz/martin-henz/_posts/2022-04-20-vm-in-stages.md

 using the [list notation](https://sourceacademy.org/sicpjs/2.2.1#p4) of SICP JS.
 The explicit-control evaluator described in
 [the previous post](https://martin-henz.github.io/martin-henz/2022/04/17/ece-in-stages.html)
-consisted in a function `evaluate` that mixes compilation with execution.
+consisted in a function `evaluate` that mixed compilation with execution.
 The values of literals were pushed on an *operand stack*.
 Binary operator
 combinations were compiled on-the-fly to instructions, and instructions were executed